daniel-perez-lozano/AWS-Architecture/security_requirements.md

 - Daily backups
 - For accessing the DB **IAM Roles** with instances profiles should be used, ensuring the principle of least privileged is being met.
 - jit acces for updates
+- should have an EDR solution running on them
 ### RDS
 - **Daily Backups** should be applied
 - Regular snapshots into two different regions
 - Communication using **IAM Roles**
 ### Bastion Host
 - Limit Access via IAM Roles
-- Implement Multi-Factor Authentication (MFA)
+- Implement Multi-Factor Authentication (MFA) to access it
+-
 ### Fargate
-- Great for task and pod isolation
+- Chosen solution for ECR and AKS due to task and pod isolation, high availability (automatically provides Autoscaling) and simplicity
-- Automatically provides Autoscaling
--
+- Daily backups
+- Kubernetes should have an EDR solution running on them